Bill Lafleur

-William Lafleur (born February 25, 1976) is a former American football punter who played four pro seasons in the NFL.
-He spent two seasons playing in Europe for the Barcelona Dragons, and played another two for the San Francisco 49ers.
-He played college football at Nebraska.
+William Lafleur (born February 25, 1976) is an American former professional football player who was a punter for two seasons with the San Francisco 49ers of the National Football League (NFL).
+He spent two seasons playing in Europe for the Barcelona Dragons.
+He played college football for the Nebraska Cornhuskers.

 Lafleur was also a member of the San Diego Chargers.